 Choosing a Program

 There are many reasons to choose a study abroad program and given the large number of approved programs, you should expect this process to take some time.
-It might be helpful to think of the determining factors that helped you select Brandeis and apply those to your study abroad program search.
 We recommend you review this page and the following resources when compiling your research on study abroad programs.

 Things to Consider When Choosing a Program